Approaching the Oxford HAT: A Graduate’s Guide 2024

-What is the HAT and why does Oxford use it?
+What is the History Aptitude Test and why does Oxford use it?

 The History Aptitude Test is used by Oxford for several reasons.
 The first is to help them decide who to invite to interview and who to reject.
 The second is to test your skills as a historian.
 It consists of one question based on an extract from a primary source.
 You must answer this in one hour.
 It is, at its core, a test of your source analysis skills.
 Within that, however, a number of other vital skills will be tested.
 This guide will explain how to signpost these to your marker.

-The importance of the HAT cannot be understated.
+The importance of the Oxford HAT cannot be understated.
 It is a crucial factor in Oxford deciding whether to invite you to an interview.
 Moreover, your mark may still be considered at interview.
 Oxford receive applications from many bright students.
-If several applicants have performed well at interview but there is only room for one, they may review how each person performed in the HAT to inform their final decision.
+If several applicants have performed well at interview but there is only room for one, they may review how each person performed in the history aptitude test to inform their final decision.

 Finally, you should expect the unexpected with the HAT.
 Oxford will attempt to select unusual sources that A Level students will not have read.
 They will often be primary sources from period of history that do not feature on exam syllabuses.
-Recent sources have included a letter about sightings of dog-headed people in medieval Scandinavia, an inventory of objects seized from French missionaries in the Ottoman empire, and a Persian history of Ghengis Khan’s conquests.
+Recent history aptitude test past papers have included a letter about sightings of dog-headed people in medieval Scandinavia, an inventory of objects seized from French missionaries in the Ottoman empire, and a Persian history of Ghengis Khan’s conquests.

-What factors do I need to consider for my source analysis?
+What factors do I need to consider for Oxford HAT source analysis?

 Oxford is not expecting you to reinvent the wheel when it comes to source analysis.
 The criteria below should still form the basis of your answer.
-The HAT is testing how much you can develop your analysis within these parameters to write a nuanced, thoughtful answer.
+The History aptitude test is testing how much you can develop your analysis within these parameters to write a nuanced, thoughtful answer.

 • Creation: Who wrote/created this source?
 What was their standing in society, their profession, their kinship group or faction?
 Do we know anything about their politics, or their religious convictions?
 What was their objective in producing this source?